zxdawn/autofill_nuist/README.md

 Drivers can be downloaded from Third Party Drivers, Bindings, and Plugins of https://www.seleniumhq.org/download/.
 These scripts use Google Chrome Driver.

+If you can't access the download link, please download the chrome driver from [mirror](http://npm.taobao.org/mirrors/chromedriver/) directly.

 1. academic_morality

    change driver_path in scripts to the path of driver